mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   Support for Mattermost Server v5.31 `Extended Support Release <https://docs.mattermost.com/administration/extended-support-release.html>`__ will come to the end of its life cycle on October 15, 2021.
 Upgrading to Mattermost Server v5.37 Extended Support Release or later is required.

 Upgrading from a previous Extended Support Release to the latest Extended Support Release is supported.
-Upgrading from v5.31 to v5.37 should be roughly the same as upgrading from v5.31 to v5.35, then upgrading v5.35 to 5.37.
+Upgrading from v5.31 to v5.37 should take roughly the same amount of time as upgrading from v5.31 to v5.35, then upgrading v5.35 to 5.37.
 However, an upgrade directly from v5.31 to v5.37 could potentially take hours due to the database schema migrations required for v5.35.
 Review the :doc:`important-upgrade-notes` for all intermediate versions in between to ensure you’re aware of the possible migrations that could affect your upgrade.

 v6.0 Database Schema Migrations
 -------------------------------